-21.1 Primary to Secondary

-- The Transition Officers and SENCo & HOI liaises with feeder primary schools in collaboration with the senior teacher responsible for Primary-Secondary Transition.
+- 21.1 Primary to Secondary - The Transition Officers and SENCo & HOI liaises with feeder primary schools in collaboration with the senior teacher responsible for Primary-Secondary Transition.
 Information on all pupils with SEND is requested using locally agreed transition procedures.
 To ensure smooth transition for pupils with the greatest difficulties, an additional visit for pupils with EHCPs is arranged during the Summer Term, prior to the Year 6 Transition Day - The SENCo & HOI/LSTs undertake close liaison with primary SENCOs, and support staff in primary schools, to facilitate the implementation of transition programmes for specific pupils, as appropriate - The Transition Officer requests an invitation to all Year 6 EHCP Reviews for pupils with EHCPs.
-When necessary, the SENCo & HOI/LST will also attend reviews for pupils on SEND support - The Head of the Autistic Resourced Provision is responsible for transition planning for pupils entering the Autistic Resourced Provision
+When necessary, the SENCo & HOI/LST will also attend reviews for pupils on SEND support - The Head of the MCA ARP is responsible for transition planning for pupils included via the MCA ARP - In addition to data from the Cognitive Abilities Tests CATs, conducted as part of the admissions procedures, all pupils will be tested and screened for reading and spelling with a view to further identification of SEND and to form a base-line for future progress - The SENCo & HOI will also make use of any test results or assessments conducted during the primary phase, made available to the academy by the primary school

-Policy for Special Educational Needs and Disability Last MCA review date: October 2020 26 Inclusion Written by: SM/AP Board of Trustees review: November 2021
+Policy for Special Educational Needs and Disability Last MCA review date: June 2024 Inclusion Written by: AP Board of Trustees review: June 2025